 (campground is accessible but may not offer full services such as water, security, etc.)

-	Off-season: self-contained units in day-use area; no fee; no services.
+Off-season: self-contained units (please choose a vacant campsite); sani-station is closed; no fee; no services.

 |Total Number of Vehicle Accessible Campsites:||144|

 |Note: The above information is for the campground only.
 Park users can still walk into the park if conditions such as weather permit.
 Check the "Attention Visitor Notice" above for park alerts.|

 - History: The original 47 hectare park was designated in 1956.
 An additional 118 hectares of upland and 48 hectares of foreshore was designated in 1996 as a result of recommendations made in the Kamloops Land and Resources Management Plan.
 It was intended that the addition be kept natural, with no development or vehicle access.
 The park will be managed according to the Management Direction Statement for Lac Le Jeune Park.